-This way you can stash accessories away as you tire of them.
+This way, you can stash accessories away as you tire of them.
 Rotate and reintroduce items as the mood strikes.
 Use your decor closet to limit the number of accessories displayed at one time.
 Your “secret” accessory closet is now your very own personal home decor store.

 Clear the Deck

-Consider Balance, Weight and Scale
+Consider Balance, Weight, and Scale

 Items of different shapes and sizes can work together in an asymmetrical arrangement.
 Use a tall vase and pair it with several smaller ones.
 Place them together to magnify the group’s visual weight and depth.
 Choose items from the same color palette to unify the composition.

 Choose oversized accessories for grand spaces.
-A collection of tiny, delicate figurines looks out of place in a spacious great room.
+A collection of tiny, delicate figurines looks out of place in a spacious room.
 Conversely, large-scale accessories can easily overwhelm a small area.

 Apply height and scale to help the eye travel around a room.
 In a living room, a tall mirror adds vertical interest and works well with high ceilings.
-The eye naturally moves up the mirror then down to accessories and furnishings.
+The eye naturally moves up the mirror, then down to accessories and furnishings.

 Play With Color

 Choose accessories that make the most of your room's color palette.
 Blend them into the overall color scheme or introduce contrasts of accent color.
 Start with accessories in two colors that coordinate with walls and upholstery.
 Throw in a third to add a jolt of unexpected color to your room.
-Decorative pillows provide one of the best ways to play with color, pattern and texture when styling a room.
+Decorative pillows provide one of the best ways to play with color, pattern, and texture when styling a room.

 Make a Group

 There's nothing more forlorn than a single vase sitting on the shelf of a bookcase.
 Make a design statement by placing decorative accessories in groups.
 Take it one step further using this interior designer trick by grouping odd numbers of objects to provide greater visual impact.
-Group like items together to create continuity—by color, theme or both.
+Group like items together to create continuity—by color, theme, or both.
 Give your vignettes prominence by mixing items of varying heights.

 Keep collections neat and tidy.
 A mishmash of collectibles strewn about a room doesn’t allow you to focus on any one item.
-Simplify your collection by choosing the most interesting pieces and group them by similar size and color.
+Simplify your collection by choosing the most interesting pieces and grouping them by similar size and color.
 Gather the items and display them in one spot to create an orderly grouping.

 Check the Books

 Books are often a source of consternation when it comes to accessorizing shelves.
 The tendency is to position every book vertically like in a library.
-Instead alternate horizontal stacks with vertical rows to create an interesting visual mix.
+Instead, alternate horizontal stacks with vertical rows to create an interesting visual mix.

 Add in a few decorative items to break up expanses of books and to serve as casual bookends.
 Organize the bindings by color or cover them in handmade jackets of the same paper.
 An important design rule is to have accessories positioned at different levels throughout a room.
 You can use stacks of books as decorative pedestals to give your treasures a needed lift.